polynatic/unity-dots-atoms/README.md

 possible to create deterministic randomness easily.
 The pattern works as follows:

 There exists one _Randomness_ singleton with the initial seed for the whole world.
-Every entity that requires randomness has their own _Randomness_ component, and systems working per entity should use these local components and not the singleton.
+Every entity that requires randomness has their own _Randomness_ component, and systems working per entity should use their local components, not the singleton.
 When instantiating new entities that require _Randomness_, the _Randomness_ of the "parent" is passed on as a seed to the newly instantiated "child".
-Entities that don't get their _Randomness_ seeded by a "parent" spawner entity get it seeded by the world singleton.
+Entities that don't get their _Randomness_ seeded by a parent spawner entity get it seeded from the world singleton.
 This establishes a seeding hierarchy

     World Randomness Singleton
-      -> Seeds Entity Randomness without "Parent"
+      -> Seeds Entity without Randomness Parent
         -> Seeds Instantiated Child Randomness
-          -> ...
+          -> and so on...

 #### Usage